sntrenter/Deep-Learning/PROJECT.md

    model.add( Dense( 10, activation = 'relu' ) )
    model.add( Dense( 10, activation = 'softmax' ) )
    ```
-1. In your report you should discuss how the performance (accuracy, precision, recall, etc.) change when the number of filters and layers are increased/decreased?
+1. In your report you should discuss how the performance (accuracy, precision, recall, etc.) changes when the number of filters and layers are increased/decreased?
 1. Plot your learning curves and include them in your report
 1. [ONLY FOR GRADUATE STUDENTS] If you provide the output as the input (as an additional channel) what is the smallest architecture (minimum number of layers and filters) you need to overfit the data?
    ```python